The opportunity to convert to part-time for a specified period for the purpose of caring for a family member.

 An arrangement whereby a staff member works a period of hours per week that is less than full-time.

-All staff members are required to join the APP, which is a productivity scheme to which the university contributes 3% of salary.
+All staff members are required to join the Award Plus Plan, which is a productivity scheme to which the University contributes 3% of salary.
 No contribution is required of the staff member.
-Where staff members are not entitled to join the UniSuper Defined Benefit Plan/Investment Choice Plan, the university's contribution is increased to 9% of salary, under the terms of the Superannuation Guarantee legislation.
+Where staff members are not entitled to join the UniSuper Defined Benefit Plan/Investment Choice Plan, the University's contribution is increased to 9.5% of salary, under the terms of the Superannuation Guarantee legislation.

-General staff may apply for up to 6 hours of paid leave per week to permit them to undertake study towards an approved tertiary course.
+Professional staff may apply for up to 6 hours' paid leave per week to permit study towards an approved tertiary course.

-An independent and confidential counselling service is available to university staff members who are experiencing either personal or work-related problems.
+An independent and confidential counselling service is available to University staff experiencing either personal or work-related problems.